Does Shaft Flex Matter In Wedges – Stiff vs Regular vs Senior

 2. Use A Shaft That Is A Slightly Softer Flex Than You Have In Your Irons

-This is the second school of thought when choosing the best shaft for your wedges.
+This is the second school of thought when choosing a shaft for your wedges.

-Many Tour Pros use this method as well, most notably Tiger Woods, who plays True Temper Dynamic Gold X100 in his irons while playing True Temper Dynamic Gold s400 in his wedges.
+Many Tour Pros use this method as well, most notably Tiger Woods, who plays True Temper Dynamic Gold X100 in his irons while playing True Temper Dynamic Gold S300 in his wedges.

 It is more about control and hitting them an exact distance.